Cobra maneuver: Syria

 Beyond Sweden, Syria also discovered the maneuver prior to the Soviets.

 In 1961 when Syria left the United Arab Republic, they were left with a very weak air force.
-The Syrians had to order new combat aircraft, and procured the Mig-21F-13 in June 1962.
+The Syrians had to order new combat aircraft, and procured the MiG-21F-13 in June 1962.
 Once the aircraft had arrived and been integrated into the fleet, a problem became apparent.
 All of the unit commanders had been selected based on their political associations and loyalty to superiors, instead of knowledge of air combat.
-The new commanders were over-reliant on advice from about 30 Soviet advisors assigned to the Syrian Air Force to help with training on the Migs, but were generally ineffective.
+The new commanders were over-reliant on advice from about 30 Soviet advisors assigned to the Syrian Air Force to help with training on the MiGs, but were generally ineffective.
 In this era of power over knowledge, however, a handful of pilots with powerful connections were able to disregard their Soviet advisors and orders from their commanders.

 One of these pilots, Mohammad Mansour, then a novice MiG-21-pilot fresh from a conversion course in the USSR, had an older brother, Fayez Mansour, with deep connections high in the chain of command in Damascus.
 Those connections enabled him to challenge Soviet advisors and demand greater operational flexibility for himself and other pilots of his unit.

-During Mohammed's first clashes with the Israeli Air Force, he realized that there was a need for an effective defensive manoeuvre in close combat that forced a pursuer to overshoot.
+During Mohammed's first clashes with the Israeli Air Force, he realized that there was a need for an effective defensive maneuver in close combat that forced a pursuer to overshoot.
 His initial solution based on Soviet manuals consisted of rapid descending turns followed by a sudden activation of the afterburner and a climb.
 However, during a test flight in early 1967, Mohammad inadvertently pitched the nose of his MiG-21 too hard, so that the forward movement of his aircraft nearly stopped.
 In reaction, he engaged the afterburner of his MiG, and ended with the plane standing vertically on the verge of stalling out of control.
 Mohammad managed to recover the plane from that state, just in time to prevent a crash.
-Intrigued, he decided to try to replicate the manoeuvre in a controlled manner, this time by engaging the afterburner beforehand, as the Tumansky R-11 engine of the MiG-21 had to spool for full effect.
-After successful replication of the manoeuvre, it became clear that this was the close combat defensive manoeuvre that he sought.
+Intrigued, he decided to try to replicate the maneuver in a controlled manner, this time by engaging the afterburner beforehand, as the Tumansky R-11 engine of the MiG-21 had to spool for full effect.
+After successful replication of the maneuver, it became clear that this was the close combat defensive maneuver that he sought.

 The Syrians named the cobra the "zero-speed maneuver" (مناورة السرعة صفر "munawarat alsureat sifr").
-Mohammad soon saw combat again with the Israeli Air Force but never got to use the manoeuvre.
-The cobra quickly became a standard part of defensive tactics for Syrian Mig-21s.
+Mohammad soon saw combat again with the Israeli Air Force but never got to use the maneuver.
+The cobra quickly became a standard part of defensive tactics for Syrian MiG-21s.